 And it’s not just new signatures that need to be taught and carefully controlled.
 Making sure all bartenders precisely follow specific venue specs for classic cocktails is the fastest way to protect profit.
 These high-frequency drinks are your bread and butter, the most common vehicles for the contract spirits in your speed well.
 A staff member who is properly trained won’t waste booze by over-pouring in a Margarita, or blow out your COGS by grabbing a top-shelf tequila.
 Your outlet makes the most out of its agreed purchase prices, and stays compliant with any pouring contract.

-This is where Small Batch Learning’s Virtual Menu tool can help.
-This feature (freely available to all users) allows managers to create an online breakdown of their real-life menu or stocklist – called a Virtual Menu – to which they can add all the products and recipes sold in their outlet, and then assign staff to train on it.
+This is where Small Batch Learning can help.
+Our platform allows managers to create an online breakdown of their real-life menu (or stocklist) – to which they can add all the products and recipes sold in their outlet, and then assign staff to train on it.
 With signature recipes, managers can author their own specs, including precise ingredient amounts and correct brands.
 For classics, a manager can customize a recipe from Small Batch’s own training library, adjusting the specs and brands to match their venue.

 A staff member who is properly trained won’t waste booze by over-pouring, or blow out your COGS by grabbing a top-shelf tequila

-And since an outlet’s Virtual Menu can be accessed by staff anywhere and at any time, on our mobile-friendly eLearning platform, you don’t have to worry about the logistics of getting all staff together for a group training session.
-(Although of course, we always recommend backing up online training with face-to-face sessions too.)
+And since an outlet’s product training an be accessed by staff anywhere and at any time, on our mobile-friendly eLearning platform, you don’t have to worry about the logistics of getting all staff together for a group training session.
+Although of course, we always recommend backing up online training with face-to-face sessions, too.